Juan Andrés de la Maza: Commander-in-Chief of the Navy (2021–2025)

-After being appointed, he succeded Admiral Julio Leiva Molina.
+After being appointed, he succeeded Admiral Julio Leiva Molina.
 His term began during a transitional political period in Chile, marked by a new constitutional process and evolving public expectations of the armed forces.
 Against this backdrop, de la Maza emphasized modernization, transparency, and the reaffirmation of the Navy's institutional role within democratic society.

 As Commander-in-Chief, de la Maza launched a strategic agenda focused on updating the Navy's fleet capabilities and operational doctrine.
 He promoted programs for the acquisition and maintenance of critical naval assets, seeking to ensure technological continuity and maritime deterrence.
 He also championed internal reforms that strengthened professional education, leadership development, and ethical standards among personnel.

 De la Maza played a central role in coordinating the Navy's participation in national disaster response, including the deployment of resources for public health emergencies during the COVID-19 pandemic, flood assistance and containment in 2024 Chile wildfires.
-He also reaffirmed Chile’s maritime presence through sovereignty patrols in southern territories and increased cooperation with foreign navies, including joint exercises and port visits with partners such as the United States, Argentina, and Brazil.
+He also reaffirmed Chile's maritime presence through sovereignty patrols in southern territories and increased cooperation with foreign navies, including joint exercises and port visits with partners such as the United States, Argentina, and Brazil.

 He concluded his term in June 2025 upon reaching the statutory retirement age.
 His departure was marked by a formal ceremony that recognized his contributions to institutional modernization and Chilean maritime defense.